What are the benefits of water pressure management?

 Will my garden irrigation still work with changes to pressure?

-Advice from irrigation specialists indicate that correctly installed and maintained systems will work with a pressure of 20m to 25m, and pressure management will deliver pressures of 35m or greater.
+Advice from industry experts indicate correctly installed and maintained systems will work with pressures of 20m to 25m, and the majority of our network will receive pressures greater than this.

-You may experience reduced “throw” from your sprinklers, the distance the water is dispersed from the sprinkler head.
+You may experience reduced “throw” from your sprinklers.
+We will visit you free of charge if you would like someone to offer advice about the configuration of your garden irrigation system.
 If your irrigation system operates from a private bore then there will be no change to its operation.